What is seasonal affective disorder?

 Author: CenterWell Pharmacy

-Did you notice you always feel sad or depressed during the winter?
+Do you always feel sad or depressed during the winter?
 You may have a case of the “winter blues,” also known as seasonal affective disorder (SAD).
+SAD is a common condition that affects many people, especially those who live farther north because of the lack of sunlight.¹

 The causes of seasonal affective disorder